DIPHENHYDRAMINE HYDROCHLORIDE- diphenhydramine hydrochloride injection, solution

 DOSAGE SHOULD BE INDIVIDUALIZED ACCORDING TO THE NEEDS AND THE RESPONSE OF THE PATIENT.

-Pediatric Patients, other than premature infants and neonates: 5 mg/kg/24 hr or 150 mg/m2/24 hr.
+5 mg/kg/24 hours or 150 mg/m2/24 hours.
 Maximum daily dosage is 300 mg.
 Divide into four doses, administered intravenously at a rate generally not exceeding 25 mg/min, or deep intramuscularly.

 Diphenhydramine Hydrochloride Injection, USP is available as: